 - Do I have the strength and stamina for the job?
 For example, if you have problems with your knees or back, laying floor tiles may be very uncomfortable for you.

-- Would it be cheaper – both financially and timewise – to employ a professional?
+- Would it be cheaper – both financially and timing-wise – to employ a professional?
 For example, if you want to redecorate your hallway, factor in the costs for your actual time spent doing it, plus the cost of the equipment needed.

 Ask around for recommendations!